Next Step Program

 Support for Young Adult Victims of Violence

 Next Step is a hospital-based violence intervention program that connects youth and young adult victims of violent injury to resources and support.
-The goals of Next Step are to:
+The goals of the Next Step program are to:

 - Reduce re-injury and re-hospitalization for youth who are victims of violent injuries.

-- Support positive development and holistic healing for youth and families who are affected by violence.
+- Support positive development and holistic healing for youth and families affected by violence.

 - Help interrupt the cycle of community violence.